dnshaw12/BulletinBoard/README.md

 # BulletinBoard
-App where users and organizations had create free events.
+App where users and groups had create free events.
 Users can also browse and mark themselves as attending an event.

 ### Member user story